Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Attacks on RLWE

-Or, at least, can one determine the conditions for non-smearing, like in the case when $\alpha=1$ and $\mathcal{S}$ is a set of \emph{small} vectors in $P_q$?

-Finally, as seen before, polynomials with small order roots modulo $q$ should be avoided.
+\begin{question}Let $\theta$ be a root of $f(x)$ modulo $q$.
+For which subsets $\mathcal{S}\subseteq R_q$ it is $\pi_{\theta}(\mathcal{S})=\mathbb{F}_q$?
+Or, at least, can one determine the conditions for non-smearing, like in the case when $\theta=1$ and $\mathcal{S}$ is a set of \emph{small} vectors in $\mathcal{O}/q\mathcal{O}$? \end{question} Finally, as seen before, polynomials with roots of small order modulo $q$ should be avoided.
 Again, cyclotomic polynomials are safe for attacks built on small order roots, as their roots have maximal order.
 The problem here is as follows:

-\begin{question}For random polynomials $f(x)$ and random primes $q$ for which $f(x)$ has a root $\alpha$ modulo $q$, what can one say about the order of $\alpha$ modulo $q$? \end{question}
+\begin{question}For random polynomials $f(x)$ and random primes $q$ for which $f(x)$ has a root $\alpha$ modulo $q$, what can one say about the order of $\alpha$ modulo $q$? \end{question} A special instance of this question is this well-known open problem: \begin{conj}[Artin] Each $a\in\mathbb{Z}$ is a primitive root modulo infinitely many primes $q$ such that $a$ is not a perfect square or $-1$ modulo $4$.
+In fact the set of primes for which $a$ is a primitive root has density